onify/blueprint-helix-contact-us-form/README.md

 # Onify Blueprint: Helix - Contact us form

-This Blueprint for Onify Helix showcases how to create a simple "Contact Us" form using Onify Helix components.
+This Blueprint for Onify Helix showcases how to create a simple "Contact Us" form using Vuetify and Onify Helix components.
 The form includes fields for first name, last name, email, industry, and service interest, as well as a radio button option for requesting a video demo.
 It validates user inputs to ensure all required fields are correctly filled before submission.
 Upon successful submission, it displays a confirmation alert thanking the user and confirming receipt of their inquiry.
 The form manages the submission state and automatically resets after processing.

 ![Onify Blueprint: Onify Helix - Contact us form](blueprint.png "Blueprint")